Oluwatunmise-olat/regex-ast/README.md

  Usage:
   - `Step One:`Open your terminal in `pulled` project directory
   - `Step Two`: Run the command `go run main.go`.
-Note assumptions arr made that you have go installed.
+Note assumptions are made that you have go installed.
   - `Step Three`: Provide the `Absolute Path` to the file you want to strip comments off.
   - `Step Four`: View your file to check that the changes have been made accordingly.